spotinst/help/src/docs/ocean/getting-started/eks/join-an-existing-cluster-test.md

 ### Instance Types

 All instance types are selected by default to grant Ocean the ability to choose the best types for your workload.
 It is recommended to use the automatic configurations.

 There are three options:

-* Automatic Selection (recommended) - All instance types are selectec to grant Ocean the ability to choose the best types for your workload
+* Automatic Selection (recommended) - All instance types are selected to grant Ocean the ability to choose the best types for your workload.
 * Manual Selection – Select the instance family/types for the Ocean cluster’s whitelist.
-* Advanced Selection – Use advanced filters to select specific instance families.
+* [Advanced Selection](https://docs.spot.io/ocean/tips-and-best-practices/manage-machine-types?id=select-instance-types-with-advanced-filters) – Use advanced filters to select specific instance families.

 Use the [Instance Type guide](https://docs.spot.io/ocean/tips-and-best-practices/manage-machine-types?id=let-ocean-manage-machine-types) for more information.